 A felony menacing charge can be difficult to defend, but like all other criminal charges, nothing is impossible.

 One of the best defenses to a felony menacing charge is claiming self-defense.
 Depending on the circumstances at the time of the alleged incident, you may be able to claim self-defense.
 For instance, were you fearful for your life, and, therefore, you acted in a way to protect yourself or someone else?

 Another possible defense is whether the statute of limitations has lapsed.
 Prosecutors have a limited time to commence criminal proceedings for many crimes, including a menacing charge.

 The statute of limitations for felony menacing is three years, and it’s eighteen months for misdemeanor menacing.
 C.R.S.
 16-5-401

 Talk to a Colorado Menacing Criminal Defense Attorney

 You are strongly encouraged to speak with a criminal defense attorney if you’ve been charged with a felony or a misdemeanor menacing.
 Our Criminal Defense Team is comprised of experienced attorneys who have successfully defended countless individuals charged with a crime.
-Call 303-688-0944 to set up a free case assessment or click here to schedule the appointment online.
+Call 303-688-0944 to set up a case assessment or click here to schedule the appointment online.